kigiri/dom-js/pimp-my-style/instructions.en.md

 <div class="button">Pimp my style</div>
 ```

+For now, it's only a lonely, basic and sad element ; let's pimp it up!

 On each click on the page, a function `pimp` is triggered.
 Write the body of that function so that the button class is altered: